Student: Vocational school

 Students attending vocational school focus on their jobs and learning how to work in specific fields of work.
 A vocational program typically takes much less time to complete than a four-year degree program, lasting 12–24 months.

 Student politics

-Students have their own current of politics and activism on and off campus.
-The student rights movement has centered itself on the empowerment of students similar to the labor movement.
+Students sometimes speak out in critical cultural and political movements.
+They are speak up on issues ranging from social justice, climate change, fair pay, and equity in education.

 Mature students

-A mature, non-traditional, or adult student in tertiary education (at a university or a college) is normally classified as an (undergraduate) student who is at least 21–23 years old at the start of their course and usually having been out of the education system for at least two years.
-Mature students can also include students who have been out of the education system for decades, or students with no secondary education.
-Mature students also make up graduate and postgraduate populations by demographic of age.

 Student pranks

 University students have been associated with pranks and japes since the creation of universities in the Middle Ages.
 These can often involve petty crime, such as the theft of traffic cones and other public property, or hoaxes.
 It is also not uncommon for students from one school to steal or deface the mascot of a rival school.
 In fact, pranks play such a significant part in student culture that numerous books have been published that focus on the issue.